casianb2/koleos-dpf-alert/README.md

 # Apps for the dongle:
 - Since the esp32 has bluetooth capabilities, I've also developed "DPF Notifier for Koleos" app and "Koleos DPF Spotify Bridge" app for the dongle.
-(TODO add more info, pictures, yt video links, etc)

-# WARNING!
-"DPF Notifier for Koleos" is under review by google.
-When the app passes google's review, it will be available on google store.
-After this, the "Koleos DPF Spotify Bridge" app will get reviewed and become available.

 1. "DPF Notifier for Koleos" app:
 - It connects to the dongle using BLE.